-The scope of our environmental data includes all companies within the ArcelorMittal Group conducting operations that generate impacts that are considered material to our environmental footprint This means all operational industrial sites listed in the ArcelorMittal Form 20-F, with the exclusion of: US Tubular; Mexico Tubular; Canada Tubular; France Tubular; Kazakhstan Tubular (Aktau); Venezuela; lasi (Romania); Downstream Industeel plants: Saint-Chamond, Seraing, and Dunkirk (Europe North); and Hochfeld.
-Data from the following joint venture is included: Peña Colorada.
+The scope of our environmental data includes all companies within the ArcelorMittal Group conducting operations that generate impacts that are considered material to our environmental footprint This means all operational industrial sites listed in the ArcelorMittal Form 20-F, with the exclusion of: US Tubular; Mexico Tubular; Canada Tubular; France Tubular; Kazakhstan Tubular (Aktau); Venezuela; Iasi (Romania); Downstream Industeel plants: Saint-Chamond, Seraing, and Dunkirk (Europe North); and Hochfeld.
+All joint ventures are excluded from the scope of reporting with the exception of Peña Colorada.